DeepDoge/typem/README.md

 # Typem(irror)

-An easy to use and extend runtime type checker for TypeScript.
+An easy to use and extend runtime type checker for TypeScript, with support for type metadata.

 # Installation